copernicusglobal/api/docs/models/customer.md

 * "Confirmed" - at least one of the customer's contact (mobile phone or email) was confirmed.
 * "Active" - the customer has fulfilled their profile.

+Immediately after registration a customer has the "New" state, then after confirming their mobile phone number via USSD, the state is changed to "Confirmed".
+But after providing the whole and the valid information in the [profile](../profile/profiles.md) the state is transformed to the "Active".

+The customers who have states less then "Active" cannot sign any documents or payments.

 ### name

 The full name of the customer.